ambr-0-se/Builder-s-Pub/ops/ENVIRONMENT.md

    - Note: The app shows a confirmation screen at `/auth/check-email` after requesting a link; the callback must still point to `/auth/callback`.
 6) Start app: `npm run dev -- -p 3002` (from `web/`)

+Status (local machine)
+- Completed: `.env.local` configured with Supabase URL/keys; app runs on `http://localhost:3002`.
+- Completed: Schema + RLS applied; `seed/seed_mvp.sql` executed.
+- Completed: Auth email provider enabled; Dashboard Site URL set to `http://localhost:3002`; redirect added for `/auth/callback`.

 Notes
 - Service role key must only be used on the server (Edge Functions or server actions).
 - Prefer server actions or RPC for writes; avoid exposing privileged operations to the client.
 - Verify RLS by testing: anonymous can read public content; only owners can write/delete their content.
+- Admin UI: accessible at `/admin/tags` for users listed in ADMIN_EMAILS environment variable.